-By Rebecca Pardon, Travel Deputy Editor, Tom Hatfull, Bristol Economics Graduate
+By Rebecca Pardon, Travel Deputy Editor and Tom Hatfull, Bristol Economics Graduate

-The Croft Magazine // I talked to Bristol graduate Tom Hatfull about COVID Travel Checker, the comprehensive guide to travel during this time.
+The Croft Magazine // Tom Hatfull about COVID Travel Checker: the comprehensive guide to travel.

 As we watch Boris Johnson again solemnly stride the Downing Street corridors to address another gloomy Coronavirus briefing to the nation, this upcoming first term at university seems bleak; Freshers Week FOMO is replaced by FOMMOV (Fear Of Missing Mask Or Visor) and those of us already buzzed for Christmas wait nervously.